Homeschooling in CT Clarified by DoNotPay!

 This can be a difficult letter to get right, and any mistakes or omissions could result in your child being declared a truant once they leave school.

-DoNotPay has a solution—we can generate your letter of intent for you and make sure it is sent automatically if you wish!
+DoNotPay has a solution—we can and make sure it is sent automatically if you wish!

 DoNotPay is here to smooth your homeschooling path in Connecticut!